 I taught executive MBA courses in Seoul Korea in 2005 and 2006 for the Helsinki School of Economics.
 In the summers of 2007 and 2008 I taught a 3 week class in Internet Marketing for the Aarhus School of Business in Aarhus, Denmark.
 I also taught Global Marketing for the ASB in summer 2008. www.williamperttula.com

 At SFSU I specialized in Internet Marketing for undergraduates.
 (Mktg 469) In fall 2009 and spring 2010 I taught an online section of BUS 360, our business communications course.
 In my last semester I taught Marketing Management (Mktg 649) in addition to Internet Marketing.

 In fall 2011 I visited two universities in Romania: Valahia University in Targoviste and the Romanian American University in Bucharest.
 I was a guest lecturer on Internet marketing.

-In March 2012 I presented a 3 day seminar on Customer Relationship Management at the IAE graduate school of management at Aix-Marseille University.
+In March 2012 and in April 2013 I presented a 3 day seminar on Customer Relationship Management at the IAE graduate school of management at Aix-Marseille University.

 Global Board of Advisors, CeMC,